mdommett/exciton_coupling/README.md

 ### dE

-Requirements: A g09 logfile of a dimer system where the first two excited states are calculated, for example using TD=(Nstates=2) in the Gaussian input file.
+A g09 logfile of a dimer system is required, where the first two excited states are calculated, for example using TD=(Nstates=2) in the Gaussian input file.
 This will then produce the logfile, for instance dimer.log.
 The dE exciton coupling is then calculated using:

-`exciton_coupling.py -m dE `
+`exciton_coupling.py -m dE -df dimer.log -ds 1 2 -u ev `

+where the output will be in eV and the  S<sub>1</sub> and  S<sub>2</sub> states are used.

+### PDA

+Two g09 logfiles are required; one for each monomer.
+The nosymm option should be used:

+`exciton_coupling.py -m PDA -mf mon_1.log mon_2.log -u ev `

+### CATC

+Two g09 logfiles are required; one for each monomer.
+The nosymm option should be used.
+The ATC charges are caclulated in the Gaussian by requesting Population=(NTO,Transition=1) for the first excited state.

+`exciton_coupling.py -m CATC -mf mon_1.log mon_2.log -u ev `

+### DIA

+#### TDM (Recommended)

+The DIA method using the transition dipole vectors (TDM) requires three log files; one dimer calculation and two monomer files.
+The atomic positions of the monomers in the monomer calculations should exactly match those in the dimer file.
+The nosymm option should be used in all three calculations.
+To calculate the coupling using the S<sub>1</sub> and S<sub>2</sub> states, using the DIA-TDM method, the following input should be used:

+`exciton_coupling.py -m DIA -p TDM -df dimer.log -mf mon_1.log mon_2.log -ds 1 2 -ms 1 -u ev.`

+#### ATC

+The DIA method using the atomic transition charges (ATC) requires *five* log files; three dimer files, and two monomer files.

+The dimer files:
+1. An initial dimer calculation to calculate the energy and the *densities*.
+For example:

+`%chk=dimer
+  #P WB97XD/def2-SVP TD=(nstates=2) density=all `

+Upon completion of this calculation, two further calculations should be performed on the dimer, one for each electronic state, where the input should be:

+`%chk=dimer
+  #P WB97XD/def2-SVP density=(Read,Transition=1) `

+This will read the density of the first electronic transition and save the charges in the population analysis.
+The same should be done for the second state:

+`%chk=dimer
+  #P WB97XD/def2-SVP density=(Read,Transition=2) `

+The output files should be saved as separate names, for instance as `dimer.log`, `dimer_s1.log` and `dimer_s2.log`.
+In the progam, the energy is read from `dimer.log` while the charges are read from the `dimer_s1.log` and `dimer_s2.log` files.
+For the monomer files, the following input can be used:

+`%chk=mon_1
+  #P WB97XD/def2-SVP TD=(nstates=1) density=(Transition=1)`

+  and

+`%chk=mon_2
+  #P WB97XD/def2-SVP TD=(nstates=1) density=(Transition=1)`

+Once all five files are created, the exciton coupling can be calculated using:

+`exciton_coupling.py -m DIA -p ATC -df dimer.log dimer_s1.log dimer_s2.log -mf mon_1.log mon_2.log -ds 1 2 -ms 1 -u ev.`

+Examples of each usage are given in the `examples/` directory.